aidanwhiteley/books/README.md

 A lot of the time developing this microservice was spent in making it entirely independent of HTTP session state  - based around issuing a
 JWT after the user has authenticated via Google / Facebook.

-This turned out to be suprisingly difficult - with the cause of the difficulty mainly being in the Spring Boot OAuth2 implementation in Spring Boot 1.x.
+This turned out to be surprisingly difficult - with the cause of the difficulty mainly being in the Spring Boot OAuth2 implementation in Spring Boot 1.x.
 The Google/Facebook re-direct back to the microservice needed to hit the same session / JVM as I think that the
 Oauth2ClientContext was storing some state in http session.